tensory/HowToGit/README.md

 ---

 Thanks for reading!
-Please direct comments/improvements to me at alacenski@gmail.com
+Please direct comments/improvements to me at alacenski@gmail.com or send me a pull request.